m-selig/PROFOIL/README.md

 ## License

 PROFOIL is released under the MIT License.
 Three subroutines (draw, qip, and thicke) were adapted from NASA TM-80210.
-PROFOIL uses some subroutines from [LINPACK](https://netlib.org/linpack/).
+PROFOIL uses some subroutines from [LINPACK](https://netlib.org/linpack/) for matrix solving.